-Whether you're going back to explore personal interests or expand your career horizons, it's important to acknowledge that you have different needs, advantages and challenges as an adult learner.
-Here are five tips that can help make your college experience a success.
+Whether you're going back to explore personal interests or expand your knowledge, it's important to acknowledge that you have different needs, advantages and challenges as an adult learner.
+Here are five tips that can help make your college experience a positive one.

 Many adult students find that experience – both personal and professional – is a real asset when returning to college.
 Understanding your strengths and desires makes it easier to clarify your goals and choose a degree program that can help you achieve your objectives.
 It also helps you stay the course when the going gets tough, and it can motivate you to commit to the study habits needed to succeed in your program.

 Returning to college as an adult often means that you're studying while balancing other obligations.
 You may have a full-time job, a family, or other demands competing for your time and attention.
 Recognizing this can help you choose a program and school that's right for you.
 Flexibility, customization and quality are the keys.
 Choose a program that's designed to help older students succeed, including support for full-time students as well as those attending part-time

 - Use your motivations to succeed:

 Whether you're in a career you already love and want to expand your potential opportunities or you're looking to make a change, education can help.
 According to the U.S. Bureau of Labor Statistics, people who have a bachelor's degree earn 64% more2 per week on average than those with a high school diploma alone and are less likely to be unemployed.
 Taking the steps to expand your education, skill set and knowledge can pay off in terms of both career growth and professional development.

 - Select the classroom format that's right for you:

 Some learners want a local classroom where they can meet with other students and instructors face-to-face.
 For others, an online campus offers the flexibility to make pursuing a degree possible amid other obligations.
 Take some time to evaluate the environment that's right for your needs and then choose an accredited college that offers a degree in your area of interest or specialization.